w3f/polkadot-wiki/docs/maintain/kusama/maintain-guides-how-to-validate-kusama.md

 ## Run a Kusama Validator

 Running a validator on the Kusama network is identical to running a Polkadot validator.
-Check out the [Polkadot guide](../maintain-guides-how-to-validate-polkadot.md) on how to setup a validator.

 Make sure to adjust the Polkadot guide to run a Kusama network validator (The instructions will also available in the Polkadot Validator guide):